• Senior couple taking selfie

 For patients seeking the highest level of precision and personalization, the LAL is a remarkable option.

-The Light Adjustable Lens is the ideal lens option for patients who desire a precise and customized approach to their cataract surgery.
-If you want to learn more about the Light Adjustable Lens, please contact Valley Eye Associates at (920) 739-4361 to schedule a free VIP cataract consultation.
+If you want to learn more about the Light Adjustable Lens, please contact Valley Eye Associates at (920) 739-4361 to schedule a cataract exam with one of our specially trained doctors.

 The Light Adjustable Lens can be adjusted after surgery